JCGuest/JCGuest.github.io/_posts/2019-12-03-how_to_build_a_sinatra_web_app.markdown

 ```

 ### Controllers, Routes and Views
-And thats it for the basic structure of a Sinatra app.
+And that's it for the basic structure of a Sinatra app.
 At this point you are ready to build out any routes and views you will need.